lopertut/gamer_shop/README.md

-#  GAMER SHOP – Online Store Web App
+#  GAMER SHOP – Mobile Store App

 ## Project Description
 Gamer Shop is a mobile store designed for gamers.
 The goal of the project is to create a modern, responsive, and user-friendly shopping experience where users can browse gaming products, view details, and interact with a clean interface.